Skip to main content

 FOR THE CURIOUS:

-• The mother of Countess Alexandrina Sermage, one of the owners of the mansion, was the cousin of Adelma von Vay.
+• The mother of Countess Alexandrina Sermage, another owner of the mansion, was the cousin of Adelma von Vay.

 Sources: